CORPORATE DISCLOSURE, CONFIDENTIALITY AND

-This policy confirms in writing the Company's existing policies and practices in these three areas.
-The goal of this policy is to raise awareness of the Company’s approach to such matters among its board of directors (the “Board”), management and employees.
+This policy confirms in writing the Company’s existing policies and practices in these three areas.
+The goal of this policy is to raise awareness of the Company’s approach to such matters among its board of directors (the “Board”), management, employees and consultants.

 I. CORPORATE DISCLOSURE